To register for antenatal care you may self-refer online to Western Sussex Hospitals NHS Trust via their website.

-Your antenatal care will be organised by your community midwife; you may contact her through either of the main surgeries.
+Your antenatal care will be organised by your community midwife.
 You will be seen routinely by the midwife and a doctor is available for consultation as necessary.

 Meadowcroft 9.00 – 12.00 Wednesday